Miu Watanabe: Tokyo Joshi Pro Wrestling (2018–present)

 On March 31, 2024, at Grand Princess '24, Watanabe defeated Miyu Yamashita to win the Princess of Princess Championship for the first time.
 She made her first successful title defense against Shoko Nakajima at Yes!
 Wonderland '24 on May 6.
 On June 9, at TJPW Prism '24, she defeated VertVixen to make her second successful title defense.
 On July 20, at Summer Sun Princess '24, Watanabe defeated Rika Tatsumi to secure her third title defense.
 At Wrestle Princess V, on September 22, she defeated Ryo Mizunami to make her fourth title defense.
 On November 16, at The Mountain Top 2024, she faced Zara Zakher and successfully defended her title for the fifth time.
 On January 4, 2025, at Tokyo Joshi Pro '25, Watanabe dropped the title to Mizuki, ending her reign at 279 days.

 On August 23, 2025, Watanabe won the Tokyo Princess Cup after defeating Arisu Endo in the finals.
 On September 20, at Wrestle Princess VI, Watanabe defeated Mizuki to win the Princess of Princess Championship for the second time.
+On October 18, at Additional Attack '25, she made her first successful title defense against Yuki Aino.
+On November 9, at All Rise '25, Watanabe defeated J-Rod to make her second successful title defense.
+On December 13, at TJPW Live in Bangkok, she defeated Matcha to secure her third title defense.
+On January 4, 2026, at Tokyo Joshi 'Pro 26, Watanabe faced Suzume and successfully defended her title for the fourth time.
+On March 29 at Grand Princess '26, Watanabe dropped the title to Yuki Arai, ending her second reign at 190 days.